A Gap-ETH-Tight Approximation Scheme for Euclidean TSP: Introduction

 The first improvement to Arora's algorithm was achieved by Rao and Smith~\cite{RaoS98} (see \cite[Chapter 16]{geomspannet} for a modern description of their methods).
 Recall that Arora placed equidistant portals.
-Rao and Smith's idea is to use \emph{light spanners} to ``guide'' the approximate TSP tour and select portals on the boundary not uniformly.
+Rao and Smith's idea is to use \emph{light spanners} to "guide" the approximate TSP tour and select portals on the boundary not uniformly.
 They show that it is sufficient to look for the shortest tour within a spanner, or more precisely, they patch the given spanner such that the resulting graph has $1/\eps^{\Oh(1)}$ crossings with each quadtree cell, while still containing a $(1+\eps)$-approximate tour.
 Similarly to Arora's algorithm, it is sufficient to consider tours that cross each square boundary $\Oh(1/\eps)$ times, but now the number of portals is $(1/\eps)^{\Oh(1)}$.
-Consequently, the algorithm of Rao and Smith needs only $\left((1/\eps)^{\Oh(1)}\right)^{\Oh(1/\eps)}=2^{\Oh((1/\eps)\cdot \log (1/\eps) )}$ subsets of portals to consider for each square in their corresponding dynamic programming algorithm.
+Consequently, the algorithm of Rao and Smith needs only $\left((1/\eps)^{\Oh(1)}\right)^{\Oh(1/\eps)}=2^{\Oh((1/\eps)\cdot \log (1/\eps))}$ subsets of portals to consider for each square in their corresponding dynamic programming algorithm.

-\paragraph{Why do known techniques fail to get better running time?} To get the dependence on $\eps$ in the running time down to $2^{\Oh(1/\eps)}$, the bottleneck is to get the number of candidate sets of where the tour crosses a cell boundary down to $2^{\Oh(1/\eps)}$.\footnote{To properly solve all required subproblems, the dynamic programming algorithm also needs to consider all matchings on such a candidate set, but this can be circumvented by invoking the rank-based approach from~\cite{rank-based} that allows one to restrict attention to only $2^{\Oh(1/\eps)}$ matchings as long as the candidate set has cardinality $\Oh(1/\eps)$.}
+\paragraph{Why do known techniques fail to get a better running time?} To get the dependence on $\eps$ in the running time down to $2^{\Oh(1/\eps)}$, the bottleneck is to get the number of candidate sets of where the tour crosses a cell boundary down to $2^{\Oh(1/\eps)}$.\footnote{To properly solve all required subproblems, the dynamic programming algorithm also needs to consider all matchings on such a candidate set, but this can be circumvented by invoking the rank-based approach from~\cite{rank-based} that allows one to restrict attention to only $2^{\Oh(1/\eps)}$ matchings as long as the candidate set has cardinality $\Oh(1/\eps)$.}

-One could hope to improve Arora's algorithm by decreasing the number of portals from $\Oh(\log n /\eps)$ to $\Oh(1/\eps)$, but this is not possible: the structure theorem would fail even if the optimal tour is a square (with $n-4$ input points on its sides).
+One could hope to improve Arora's algorithm by decreasing the number of portals from $\Oh(\log n /\eps)$ to $\Oh(1/\eps)$, but this is not possible: the structure theorem would fail even if the optimal tour is a rotated square with equally distributed points on its sides.